-3.6 Debt Rescheduling
+3.7 Debt Rescheduling

-As short term borrowing rates will be considerably cheaper than longer term fixed interest rates, there may be potential opportunities to generate savings by switching from long term debt to short term debt.
+As short term borrowing rates are expected to be considerably cheaper than longer term fixed interest rates, there may be potential opportunities to generate savings by switching from long term debt to short term debt.
 However, these savings will need to be considered in the light of the current treasury position and the size of the cost of debt repayment (premiums incurred).